jacubero/aws-architect-associate/docs/security.rst

 It is agent-based, API-driven, and delivered as a service.
 This makes it easy for you to build right into your existing DevOps process, decentralizing and automating vulnerability assessments, and empowering your DevOps teams to make security assessment an integral part of the deployment process.

+CloudHSM
+********

+Attempting to log in as the administrator more than twice with the wrong password zeroizes your HSM appliance.
+When an HSM is zeroized, all keys, certificates, and other data on the HSM is destroyed.
+You can use your cluster's security group to prevent an unauthenticated user from zeroizing your HSM.

+Amazon does not have access to your keys nor to the credentials of your Hardware Security Module (HSM) and therefore has no way to recover your keys if you lose your credentials.
+Amazon strongly recommends that you use two or more HSMs in separate Availability Zones in any production CloudHSM Cluster to avoid loss of cryptographic keys.